 The exact cost of your education depends on a number of factors – whether you choose to live on campus, how many lower- and upper-division credits you take, whether you’ll be taking lab courses, what fees you’ll be required to pay – but you can use this tuition calculator to estimate how much your classes might cost.

 Filling out the Free Application for Federal Student Aid, or FAFSA, gives students access to more than $150 billion in grants, work-study funds and loans each year.
 Help is provided throughout the application process, but if you need additional assistance, contact Financial Aid.

+By this point, you might have already completed your FAFSA – good for you!
 If you’ve never completed the FAFSA before, it can seem like a daunting process, but the U.S. Department of Education has a step-by-step guide to helping you fill out your FAFSA.
 The UAF Financial Aid Office also offers a step-by-step guide to applying for and accepting your aid package.

 Before you start your FAFSA, you’ll need to have the following things:

 - FSA ID – The FSA ID is your electronic passport to federal student aid online.
 If you haven’t created an FSA ID, you can do so here: https://fsaid.ed.gov/npas/index.htm.